anpaz/qstack/README.md

                     | parameter parameters
    targets        ::= target
                     | target targets
-   target         ::= qubit
+   target         ::= *id*
-                    | $register
    name           ::= *id*
-   qubit          ::= *id*
    register       ::= *id*
 ```

 Each operation is identified by a unique name; some operations take parameters (for example, the angle of a rotation); all operations take one or more target ids.
-An operation target can be the id of a quantum bit (aka a qubit) or the id of a classical bit (aka a register).
-In code, classical register ids are identified with a "$".
+An operation target is the id of a quantum bit (aka a qubit).

 The list of valid operations and their semantics are defined by each layer, as such, each gadget instance targets a specific layer.